 The Intranet and Digital Workplace Awards are global awards that recognise outstanding contributions to the fields of intranets and digital workplaces.
 The awards uncover remarkable solutions that deliver business value, and then share them with the wider community.
 We also shine a light on the talented teams behind this work, and the agencies that have supported them.

-Now in their tenth year, the awards have been renamed from the Intranet Innovation Awards, in recognition of the broader scope and impact of enterprise projects.
+Now in their eleventh year, the awards were renamed last year from the Intranet Innovation Awards, in recognition of the broader scope and impact of enterprise projects.

 On this page